-The Paramedic program prepares EMTs for advancement by teaching them how to administer medications, set up intravenous (IV) lines, resuscitate cardiac or respiratory patients, and provide life support.
+The Paramedic training program prepares EMTs for advancement by teaching them how to administer medications, set up intravenous (IV) lines, resuscitate cardiac or respiratory patients, and provide life support.
 Students earn 45 college credit hours upon completion of the program.
 They clock a total of 1,112 training hours.

 PARAMEDIC PROGRAM DESCRIPTION

-The HCI College Paramedic program prepares students to function in a pre-hospital setting performing patient assessments, the administration of medications, EKG monitoring, and advanced resuscitation procedures.
+The HCI College Paramedic training program prepares students to function in a pre-hospital setting performing patient assessments, the administration of medications, EKG monitoring, and advanced resuscitation procedures.

 The program consists of lectures, labs, and hospital and ride times in accordance with the latest National EMS Standards.
 The Paramedic program will prepare the student to take the Florida State Paramedic Exam.
 Upon successful completion of the program, students earn a diploma*.